gvwilson/thirdbit/src/fiction/bear/index.md

 ## Chapter 11: Attacked

-The tornado roared into the sky, doubling in size and then doubling and doubling again as it poured out of Muddh's bag.
+The tornado roared into the sky, doubling in size and then doubling and doubling again as it poured out of Mukh's bag.
 "At them!"
 Sergeant Gyalpa shouted to the soldiers.
 "Get in close, or it'll swat you like ladybugs!"